anjo0803/nationscript/README.md

 # NationScript

-NationScript is a Node.js library meant to make interactions with the NS API beginner-friendly - taking care of rate-limiting, adding full typing to API responses, and providing a variety of enums for easy requests-building and understanding of responses - while also offering additional methods and customisation for API interactions to support more advanced and/or niche use cases.
+NationScript is a Node.js library that is meant to make interactions with the NationStates API beginner-friendly - taking care of rate-limiting, adding full typing to API responses, and providing a variety of enums for easy requests-building and understanding of responses - while also offering additional methods and customisation for API interactions to support more advanced and/or niche use cases.

-The current NationScript version (1.0.3) is tailored to version `12` of the NS API and supports all endpoints it offers.
+The current NationScript version (1.0.4) is tailored to version `12` of the NS API and supports all endpoints it offers.

 ## Installation